1. Home>

 Dormirse in the Indicative Future Perfect

 The Indicative Future Perfect of dormirse is used to talk about something that will have happened in the future after something else has already happened.
-For example, "me habré dormido", meaning "I will have slept".
+For example, "me habré dormido", meaning "I will have fallen asleep".

 In Spanish, the Indicative Future Perfect is known as "El Futuro Perfecto".